buntythakkar/HelloWorldNode/README.md

 # HelloWorldNode
-simple app for learning CI CD using jenkins
+simple app for learning CI CD using circle CI 2.0